 Cybersecurity is a key factor to focus on when switching to a remote working model.
 When employees are working from home, they are often a bigger target for hackers and cybercriminals who may find it easier to infiltrate and gain access to data through home Wi-Fi networks compared to a secure workplace network.

 Working with a specialized IT contractor with experience in remote working to put together strong policies for all employees to reduce the risk of hacking and cyberattacks is crucial.
+You also might want to consider a sky encrypted phone for extra safety within your communications.

 Although employees are working from home or other remote locations, it is still important for the business to ensure that they are safe when carrying out work.
 This is especially true in industries where remote workers may be engaging in work tasks that may be dangerous.